yeoman/yeoman-app/docs/events.md

 This event is emitted once when the first installing task is started.

-### generator:install:end

-This event is emitted when all installing task are completed.

 ### generator:bowerInstall

 This event is emitted when `bower` starts installing the dependencies.